openpathsampling/openpathsampling/docs/absolute_beginners.md

 In configurational Monte Carlo, you need some function of the configuration (usually related to the energy) to decide what steps are allowed and with what probability.
 In path sampling Monte Carlo, you need some function of th entire trajectory.
-The simplest functions are what are called the ensemble indicator functions, ???
+The simplest function is the ensemble indicator functions.